-Either way, when discussing plans for that casual dinner you planned for later, you've decided you would like to eat something "kind of healthy."
+Either way, when discussing plans for that casual lunch or dinner you planned for later, you've decided you would like to eat something "kind of healthy."
 We're not talking going full vegan or signing up for a 10-day juice cleanse.
 What we are talking about is potentially eating some greens and maybe a nice piece of fish.

-Here are some suggestions for those nights.
+Here are 15 suggestions for those situations.

-Beatrix is a staple for "let's go out to dinner tonight" without being gross.
+Beatrix is a staple for let's go out to dinner tonight without being gross.
 We really like their salads, but they have a number of sensible dinner entrees that will also make you feel good about yourself.
 Try the chicken bebe or the chili and chocolate glazed salmon, and before you know it you'll have your own fitness Instagram documenting your no days off at the gym.

 The other staple in the let's go out to dinner but not be totally gross department.
 Just like Beatrix, Doc B's has a lot of good healthy options.
 The salads are great, our favorite being the #1 tuna salad, or get a wok bowl full of veggies and quinoa for something more substantive.
 Consider starting with the baked polenta fries which aren't that healthy but definitely taste great.

-Lula might not immediately strike you as being a place to go for a sensible dinner, but we'll tell you why it is.
+Lula might not immediately strike you as being a place to go for a semi-healthy dinner, but we'll tell you why it is.
 The ever-changing menu always has a strong selection of new and different veggie options, like spring onions and plums with buttermilk, rye panade, and green caraway seed.
 Go heavy on the veggies, mix in a salad and light protein, and you'll be on your way to those abs you've always wanted in no time.

 Left Coast is trying to make healthy food a little less boring, and overall they do a solid job.
 The vibes here scream Katy Perry "California Gurls," and the avocado toasts, salads, wraps, and smoothies on the menu go along with it.
 Feel free to go full-healthy with a salad and smoothie, or only kind of healthy with a turkey meatball and spicy hummus wrap.